STAT540-UBC-2022/intro-assignment-eamutaigwe/README.md

 ## Introduction

 My name is **Ekpereka Amutaigwe**.
 I am a Master's student in the Genome Science and Technology program.
 I'm a Nigerian female :nigeria:.
-I love reading :book: and singing :musical_note:
+I love reading :book: and singing :musical_note:.
 My LinkedIn profile can be found in this link-[Ekpereka Amutaigwe](https://www.linkedin.com/in/ekpereka-amutaigwe-1408b4128/)

 ### MSc Thesis project